lukassnoek/NI-edu/NI-edu/misc/for_educators.md

 # For educators
-The publicly avaiable version of NI-edu is geared towards students.
-At the University of Amsterdam, we also have an "teacher" version available: NI-edu-admin.
+The publicly available version of NI-edu is geared towards students At the University of Amsterdam, but we also have an "teacher" version available: NI-edu-admin.
 The source material (i.e., the notebooks) are identical, but they contain the solutions to the exercises (the "ToDos" and "ToThinks").
 These excercises are implemented such that they can be easily (and for a large part automatically) graded using